 Enneagram Type 2 Leader

-The Type Two Leader is often referred to as The Helper.
-Twos are motivated by a deep desire to be loved, appreciated, and needed.
-They are naturally attuned to the needs of others and often express their value through acts of service, generosity, and support.
+The Enneagram Type Two is often referred to as the Helper or the Giver.
+They are motivated by a deep desire to be loved, appreciated, and needed.
+Naturally attuned to the needs of others, Twos often express their value through acts of service, generosity, and support.

 Twos can be altruistic, caring, charming, empathetic, encouraging, generous, helpful, likable, loving, nurturing, optimistic, relationship-oriented, supportive, upbeat, and warm.
 They can also be intrusive, over-accommodating, overly dependent, people-pleasing, prideful, or self-sacrificing.